roobottom/roobottom-2021/source/content/about.md

 {% figure '/images/family-photo.jpeg', 'Me and my family on Littlehampton beach, Christmas day 2020.' %}

+## The web
 I love the web; I’ve made a living designing and building websites.
-I also subscribe to the philosophy of the [Indieweb](https://indieweb.org/) — all content here is mine, and I can add to or subtract from it at will.
+I run a small user-centred design consultancy called [Roodesign](https://roodesign.co.uk).
+Over the last few years I've been working with the UK government on services for GOV.UK.
+More recently, I've been mentoring designers and design-leaders.
+In November 2021, I joined [Made Tech](https://www.madetech.com/) as a UCD principal.